 How to Apply for Grants

-The links below allow applicants to download the necessary grant application documents for Fiscal Year 2016 funding made available through federal, state and county funds.
+The links below allow applicants to download the necessary grant application documents for Fiscal Year 2017 funding made available through federal, state and county funds.
 The largest source of funds is derived from the federal Community Development Block Grant (CDBG) program and the Division of Neighborhood Improvement uses the CDBG guidelines to shape its applications and the use of grant funds.
+Additional funding comes from the State of Maryland and Baltimore County General Funds.

-Important Note: The Division of Neighborhood Improvement is accepting new applications in all project areas this year: Capital projects for the removal of architectural barriers, Public Service projects addressing the needs of low-income citizens in the areas of employment, child care, health, education, substance abuse, energy conservation and welfare, Fair Housing projects for fair housing education, outreach and testing services and Homeless Service projects preventing homelessness or assisting those currently homeless.
-The application files below are either Microsoft Excel or Adobe Acrobat documents.
+Important Note: The Division of Neighborhood Improvement is accepting new applications in all project areas this year: Capital projects for the removal of architectural barriers, Public Service projects addressing the needs of low-income citizens in the areas of employment, child care, health, education, substance abuse and welfare, and Homeless Service projects preventing homelessness or assisting those currently homeless.
+The application files below are either Microsoft Excel or Word documents.

 Department of Planning, Division of Neighborhood Improvement